Real Identity

 The Source of the Biblical Story

-Mary became the only remaining witness who saw the wise men.
+Jesus’ mother Mary was the only witness left alive who saw the wise men.
 She must have told other believers of the angelic visits and Jesus’ birth as well.
 Otherwise the early church wouldn’t have known.
 Her testimony about these unexpected visitors is recorded in Matthew 2.

 Where Did The Magi Come From?